micahrye/Elixir-Learning-Materials/README.md

 * [Erlang in Anger](http://www.erlang-in-anger.com/)

 ## Videos
-When watching on Youtube you can speed the videos up to 1.25 or 1.5, as a lot of people speak slowly
+When watching on YouTube you can speed the videos up to 1.25 or 1.5, as a lot of people speak slowly

 * GOTO 2016 - Phoenix a Web Framework for the New Web - José Valim
   * https://www.youtube.com/watch?v=bk3icU8iIto